 - Fixing domain names that have typos, and giving you a list of

-names which are using domains that no longer exist so you can
+names that are using domains that no longer exist so you can

 contact those customers through another method to get a new email